Looking for fun ways to play with your baby, whether at home or out and about? Learn how to entertain a baby with these simple ways.

 - Are You Balancing Your Children’s Needs Fairly?

-Tell me in the comments: What are your baby’s favorite activities?
-What do you struggle with when it comes to entertaining your baby?
+Tell me in the comments: What do you struggle with when it comes to entertaining your baby?
+What are your best tips on how to entertain a baby?